finos/common-domain-model/documentation/source/contribution.rst

 The CDM is hosted in GitHub.
 Any changes contributed through Rosetta are submitted as a "Pull Request" on a one-off CDM branch and will invoke a build process to compile and run all CDM unit tests and regression tests.

-.. note:: It is not yet possible to use Rosetta to contribute updated test expectations, documentation, release notes or new sample data, so these must be provided to the CDM Reviewers via Slack or email.
+.. note:: It is not yet possible to use Rosetta to contribute updated test expectations, documentation, release notes or new sample data, so these must be provided to the CDM Maintainers via Slack or email.

 Documentation
 """""""""""""